Nixuge/WorldDownloaderForge/README.md

 - IF I keep the old UI system, have a "dropdown list" for choice buttons instead of it just rolling choices one by one when you click on the button
 - Add back tests
 - See src/main/java/wdl/functions/README.md
+- Fix issues with liquidbounce's buttons
+- Def redo the menu system